 - Seller login password can be reset by Admin.

-- Admin can send “Order fulfillment Reminders” in bulk to the Sellers.
+- Admin can send “Order fulfilment Reminders” in bulk to the Sellers.

 - Moreover, he can send emails to the Sellers.

-- The Admin can now upload the default banners for all his sellers which will be visible on Seller’s profile page.
+- The Admin can now upload the default banners for all his sellers which will be visible on the Seller’s profile page.